jwarkentin/flaky/README.md

 # flaky
 Node.js module for generating short, fixed-length, sequential UUIDs ideal for indexing in various tree based structures, with no external dependencies.
 It creates ids without coordination between servers/instances (even multiple instances on the same machine) that can be used confidently without collisions, while still being sequential (for a single instance) and close together (between instances).
+It is also resistant to potentially large backward time jumps of the system clock (the amount of tolerance depends on how long it takes you to generate 100,000 ids basically).

 Note that there will be a jump where the next id will not be sequential every 100,000 ids generated.
 You can also force the jump sooner by calling `flaky.updateBaseTime()` manually.